 The first trains to Rochers de Naye have been going up since 1892.
 But the trains at that time only reached Glion and Caux.
 This area has some hotels from the Belle Epoque time.
 It is also a well-known climatic health resort.

 Nowadays, the train goes up to Rochers de Naye.
 From the train station, it takes only 10 minutes to reach the peak.
 This higher viewpoint provides awesome views of Lausanne and Lac Leman.
-You can also see until Jura and the Savoy Alps.
+You can also see Jura and the Savoy Alps.

 Why should you visit Rochers de Naye?